 At Doosan GridTech, he took on the role of Senior Engineering Project Manager and led the design and delivery of multiple utility scale energy storage projects.
 He leveraged his project management skills to take on managing the Software Delivery team, responsible for design and deployment of complex EMSs and controls for DER assets.
 He was program manager for the Austin SHINES project with Austin Energy and most recently managed the design and delivery of the EMS for the largest stand-alone energy storage system in ERCOT.

 Axel holds a bachelor’s degree in vehicle engineering and plastics engineering from Western Washington University.

-Alexandra Giovinazza is the Business Operations Manager at Sound Grid Partners where she works to execute initiatives, improve processes, and is responsible for helping the the organization run efficiently and effectively.
+Alexandra Giovinazza is the Business Operations Manager at Sound Grid Partners where she works to develop and execute initiatives, improve processes, and is responsible for helping the the organization run efficiently and effectively.

-Alexandra began her career at GE Aviation and worked in supply chain operations for nearly a decade.
-Beyond helping to build the future of flight, she also has many years of experience running multiple businesses from commercial electrical and solar energy contracting, to digital hosting and property management.
+Alexandra began her career at GE Aviation where she worked in supply chain, business operations, and manufacturing engineering for nearly a decade.
+Beyond helping to build the future of flight, she also has nearly 10 years of experience owning and running multiple businesses from commercial electrical and solar energy contracting, to digital hosting and property management.

 Marley Cross is a power systems engineer in analytics at Sound Grid Partners, where she provides a suite of services in analytics and engineering.

 Marley previously worked as a solar performance analyst at Nexamp, where she built tools to maximize performance of distributed solar and storage resources.
 In this role, she designed analyses to optimize plant availability and troubleshot underperformance.
 She commissioned and troubleshot data acquisition system (DAS) equipment, and developed new workflows to streamline project hand-off during commissioning.
 She conducted performance testing and reporting, automating the performance testing process into a web-based tool that reduced manual analysis.